adiSolomon04/DSPS-1/README.md

 Description
 ----
 This project done within the Programming distributed systems course of Dr. Adler Menachem.
-The code was written in Java and use the aws service of Amazon Web Services(AWS).
+The code was written in Java and use the Amazon Web Services(AWS).

 inorder to run the code you have to save the cardential that given from amazon and save them ןn the appropriate location on the computerץ
 Then, you can run in the terminal the comandline: